 Don’t be discouraged by your low scores – you need to know how to maximize your other strengths, and most importantly, to apply to programs where you will have a higher chance of getting in.

 Follow these steps:

 If you have maintained a competitive GPA or have a strong increasing trend, review your MCAT scores.
 If you have earned a 7 or higher in each section of the exam, with a total score above a 25, you can consider applying.
-If you have scores below a 7 on any section, your application may go through an additional hurdle, known as the “academic committee” on some campuses, where a few applications with low GPAs or lower MCAT scores make it out.
-In these committees, they duke it out based on whether the student has any other significant redeeming qualities in other areas that could possibly justify keeping your application under consideration.
+If you have scores below a 7 on any section, your application may go through an additional hurdle, known as the “academic committee” on some campuses, where a few applications with low GPAs or lower MCAT scores don’t make the cut.
+In these committees, they duke it out based on whether the student has any other significant redeeming qualities in other areas that could possibly justify keeping your application under consideration..

 Once you have objectively collected and reviewed your numbers in detail, you are ready to begin researching medical schools.